cochiletSerban/interview-god/angular/change-detection/Angular-change-detection.md

 ### Angular v17 change detection with Signals

-Angular Signals is a new feature introduced in Angular v16 that enhances Angular's reactive programming capabilities and change detection features.
-They represent a value plus a change notification, providing a way for the code to inform the templates (and other code) that the data has changed.
+Angular Signals are a new feature introduced in Angular v16 that enhances Angular's reactive programming capabilities and change detection features.
+Signals are a reactive primitive that provide a way for the code to inform the templates (and other code) that the data has changed.

 When a signal's value changes, Angular's change detection automatically updates any view that reads the signal.
 The Angular team refers to this as the golden rule of signal components: "Change detection for a component will be scheduled when and only when a signal read in the template notifies Angular that it has changed"

 By using signals, Angular can provide finer control over change detection, potentially improving performance.

-At the heart of this new way of change detection are the new single-based components.
+At the heart of this new of change detection method are the new signal-based components.
 These components receive their input as signals.

 **Singal-based components vs on-push components**
-You might ask why to use signal-based components when you can just set the `changeDetectionStragey` to on push thus making normal components behave like signal-based ones in the sense that both will trigger change detection only when the inputs change.
+You might ask why to use signal-based components when you can just set the `changeDetectionStragey` to on push thus making normal components behave like signal-based in the sense that both will trigger change detection only when the inputs change.
 But the key difference is that when a normal component inputs change Angulars change detection is still triggered by Zone.js and has to run (depending on changeDetectionStragey) on other not-affected components as well.
 On the other hand, signal-based components notify Angular's change detection mechanism via signals to run only on the affected component thus enabling surgical and zoneless change detection.

 When an OnPush component uses a signal's value in its template, Angular will track the signal as a dependency of that component.
 When that signal is updated, Angular automatically marks the component to ensure it gets updated the next time change detection runs.

-The Angular team is hopeful once all the remaining RFC regarding signals are closed and implemented that we can fully implement angular projects with Zone.js as an optional.
+The Angular team is hopeful once all the remaining RFC regarding signals are closed and implemented that developers will be able to fully implement angular projects with Zone.js as an optional.

 It's important to note that signal-based components are still in the developer preview phase in Angular v17 and may not be suitable for production use.